News | Posted April 22, 2025

 News | Posted January 22, 2025

-The Society of Antiquaries of Scotland is delighted to invite proposals for papers for our upcoming Archaeological Research in Progress (ARP) conference.
+The Society of Antiquaries of Scotland is delighted to be hosting the 2025 Archaeological Research in Progress (ARP) conference.
 The Conference The ARP conference is a one-day hybrid event showcasing new research findings and best practice in archaeology covering all periods from across Scotland.
-It will be held at Augustine United Church – an accessible, well-equipped venue …
+It will be held at Augustine United Church – an accessible, well-equipped venue in central Edinburgh …

 News | Posted December 2, 2024